chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Chef server
 =====================================================
-If you intend to use Chef Automate, create the ``delivery`` user and add it to your organization during this step.
+In this section you'll create install the Chef server, and create your organization and user.
 Note that in order to configure Supermarket later in this guide, you will need a user that is a member of the ``admins`` group.

+.. note:: If you intend to use Chef Automate, create the ``delivery`` user and add it to your organization during this step.

 #.
 Download the package from https://downloads.chef.io/chef-server/.
 #.
 Upload the package to the machine that will run the Chef server, and then record its location on the file system.
 The rest of these steps assume this location is in the ``/tmp`` directory.